 I had no visa for Canada, couldn't get it in Russia and the conventional way getting to Meg's home by plane or commercial transport was denied to us.
 We looked towards the sea as the only possible option.

 Meg and I got out of Ukraine and went to Turkey.
 There Meg found and bought a sailboat she thought was suitable for a long offshore passage.
 We prepared the sailboat the best we could, and two months later we headed into open Mediterranean.

 Meg had done some day-sailing on a little boat in British Columbia.
 I knew nothing about sailing or the sea.
 But we survived in the sea one day after another, and we were covering miles.

 We crossed the whole Mediterranean from East to West.
 When we were not allowed to make a stop in Gibraltar we headed into Atlantic without charts, repairs or rest.
 We crossed the ocean, then Caribbean.
 We were lucky Panama let me in, and we slipped into Pacific via the canal.

 Then there was more days, weeks and months of sailing.
 We got to the latitudes in North Pacific which nearly killed us.
 We ran from winter storms, avoided the deadly quadrant and headed North again.
 One day I saw a pale gray strip on the horizon.
 That was Vancouver island.

 The day Meg and I headed into Mediterranean sea completely changed our lives.
 In the sea we have become free.
 Truly free.
 We liberated ourselves of social programming, self doubt and most importantly fear.
 We lived one day after another and realized that WE ARE THE MASTERS of our lives.
 That very freedom, the need to live OUR OWN lives calls us from then on.
 The world has become our home.
 Our home is us and what we love and that is not an address.
 We love each other and we love the world.
-We are telling our story in our books and with this website.
+We are telling our story in our books.
 In the mean time, we go on experiencing and loving every moment of it.